 Philip is a legal scholar from Germany.
-He is interested in constitutional implications in Private law, Theory of Private Law, Corporate Law, and Regulation.
-He is currently working on questions related to algorithm-based personalization of legal norms.
+He is interested in Law and Technology, constitutional implications in Private law, Theory of Private Law, Corporate Law, and Regulation.
+In his current research, he mainly focusses on the data-driven personalization from a theory of law perspective.